google-research/t5x/docs/usage/gin.md

 added to a TensorBoard summary.

-It is highly recommended that you review this generated config to ensure that your overrides are working as expected, especially if the same configurable is set in multiple gin files.
+It is highly recommended that you review this generated config to ensure that your overrides are working as expected.